Our new entrance on Scenic is open. Come on in and see what we are working on.

-- Phase 1: Move out.
-Collections are rapidly removed from the building in anticipation of alteration work in the summer of 2022.
-Rare books are moved to temporary storage for safe-keeping and returned after the alterations.
-Microforms, monographs, reference materials and some periodicals are donated to Internet Archive for digitization and future controlled digital lending.
+- Phase 1: Move out of collections to be digitized.
+Collections are rapidly processed and removed from the building in order to be digitized.
+Rare books are moved to temporary storage for safe-keeping and will be returned after the collection shift.
+Microforms, monographs, reference materials, and some periodicals are donated to Internet Archive for digitization and future controlled digital lending.

 - Phase 3: Analysis and decisions for shared print contributions, digitization, and e-acquisitions.
 Librarians use specialized decision-support tools to compare holdings against other peer library holdings, digital holdings, and commercially available eBook and e-journal collections to make decisions about where to relocate print holdings permanently, when to purchase e-resources to replace print, and when to rely on holdings of other libraries (in print or digital forms).

 - Phase 4: Enable e-Access and Adjust Policies.
 Librarians reconnect digitized copies or purchased copies into the catalog.
 Shared print and shared digital program agreements are negotiated and enabled in discovery, access, and collection management capabilities.
 Librarians and the faculty library committee revise the collection development policy to steer development of the collections in the future in terms of subjects, formats, number of copies, and reliance on library partners.

 First floor (lower level) stacks and study spaces will be closed to patrons during the Fall Semester.

 The second floor (the level you enter on) Reference Collection remains open and accessible until it is moved in December.
 All other items are available by request until the first floor reopens.
 The circulation and reference desks will remain open on level 2 during the Fall Semester.

 The SFTS van retrieves and delivers materials twice weekly, on Mondays and Thursdays.

 After the alteration, the library will evaluate demand and explore more frequent deliveries.